The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

 \subsection{$^{178}$Os}

 Another system under study is $^{178}$Os, which has been considered a good candidate for shape cohexistance (see \cite{Kumar} and references therein).
-As for $^{190}$W, we exploit the $\gamma$-softness property to perform theoretical investigations, by forcing triaxiality in some cases. \\ In this system, both the empirical proton and neutron pairing gaps belong to the interval 0.91-0.93 MeV.
+As for $^{190}$W, we exploit the $\gamma$-softness property to perform theoretical investigations by forcing triaxiality in some cases. \\ In this system, both the empirical proton and neutron pairing gaps belong to the interval 0.91-0.93 MeV.
 Among the various pairing sets considered, the force 2 still appears the most suitable, although the convergence is not trivially ensured, expecially for T44.

 The SLy5 force behaves better also in this system, in terms of convergence.
-The HF calculation easily lead to a triaxial minimum; Fig.~\ref{F18} shows that with the pairing force 1 (to which pairing gaps $\Delta_n$=0.7 and $\Delta_p$=0.4 MeV correspond), the $\gamma$ parameter changes by $\sim$13\% when turning the spin current terms on.
+The HF calculation easily lead to a triaxial minimum; Fig.~\ref{F17} shows that with the pairing force 1 (to which pairing gaps $\Delta_n$=0.7 and $\Delta_p$=0.4 MeV correspond), the $\gamma$ parameter changes by $\sim$13\% when turning the spin-current terms on.

-When performing TDHF calculations on top of the available mean-fields, we find outcomes similar to the triaxial case of $^{190}$W (see Fig.~\ref{F19}): the central $\bm S\cdot\bm T$ contribution provides an attractive effect on the y and z components and increases the spreading at variance with the $\bm S^2$ terms.
+\\ When performing TDHF calculations on top of the available mean-fields, we find outcomes similar to the triaxial case of $^{190}$W (see Fig.~\ref{F18}): the central $\bm S\cdot\bm T$ contribution (three upper panels) provides an attractive effect on the $y$ and $z$ components and increases the spreading at variance with the $\bm S^2$ terms (included in the three bottom panels).
 Along the main axis, with the $\bm S\cdot\bm T$ terms the signal relaxes down into the tails, which become fatter while the height of the main peak is reduced by $\sim$18\%.

-Fig.~\ref{F20} shows the comparison between a purely central J$^2$ calculation and the one including the tensor in a full way, with an evident difference in terms of fragmentation, especially on the y component (the total EWSR is still preserved).
+Fig.~\ref{F19} shows the comparison between a purely central J$^2$ calculation and the one including the tensor in a full way (except for the $(\bm \nabla\cdot \bm S)^2$ and $\bm S \cdot\Delta\bm S$ terms), with an evident difference in terms of fragmentation, especially on the $y$ component (the total EWSR is still preserved).

-Running the simulation longer, instabilities occur at the end: rotational currents set up and finally the system expands itself in the whole model space (see Fig.~\ref{F21}).
+The instabilities associated to long time runs display rotational currents before the system expands itself in the whole model space (see Fig.~\ref{F21c}).